 Again it is amusing that in their Orlando Florida 1994 resolution the SBC affirmed that they are allowed and encouraged to witness to Catholics, who lack salvation because they are Catholic. “…and we reject any suggestion that such witness be characterized as “sheep stealing” proselytizing or a wasteful use of resources.”

 In 1963 the Foreign Mission Board of the SBC sent missionaries to Rome to lead and organize the Rome Baptist Church, located a mere 1.3 miles from Saint Peter’s Square.

 The fourth largest religious denomination in Fresno is that of the Church of Jesus Christ of Latter-day Saints (LDS – aka the Mormons).
 CVAAS has had several discussions and a couple of prayers together with the Mormons, which culminated in an event in which CVAAS invited Mormon missionary Elders to attend a Christian Science lecture with us.
 That event ended with an argument between the lecturer and the Mormons.
 As we walked back toward our cars one of the Mormon Elders asked earnestly, “Why can’t they (the Christian Scientists) see that they are wrong?”

-The second largest religious denomination in Fresno is “Non-Denominational”.
-Churches like New Covenant Community Church fall under this category.
-Again, as outsiders, CVAAS is interested that leaders from this church founded and support “The Bridge Community” a mission located in Utah to bring salvation to the Mormons, something New Covenant believes is lacking.
+The second largest religious denomination in Fresno is “Non-Denominational.”
+This category includes Churches like New Covenant Community Church.
+Again, as outsiders, CVAAS is fascinated that leaders from this church founded and support “The Bridge Community.”
+This is a mission located in Utah in order to bring salvation to the Mormons, something New Covenant believes the Mormons lack.

 The largest – by far – group in Fresno is that of those people who don’t regularly attend any worship service.
 Just over 48 percent, or about a quarter of a million Fresnans.
 How many of these people are believers who don’t attend, and how many don’t attend because they don’t believe?